fmuni/boilingFoam-PUBLIC/README.md

 # boilingFoam-PUBLIC
 OpenFOAM-based solvers, libraries, and test cases for simulating boiling flows with VOF using both interFoam and isoAdvector.
-The solver is developed for ESI OpenFOAM v2106
+The solver is developed for ESI OpenFOAM v2106.
+The pdf file boilingFOAM.pdf serves a guide to phase change modelling, boilingFoam, and to the tutorials available in this repository

 # references